Fred Lowry: Capture and death

-Early on Saturday morning, 29 August 1863, four policemen arrived at Thomas Vardy's public-house (the Limerick Races Inn) at Cook's Vale Creek, about 20 miles north of Crookwell.
-The police contingent was comprised of Senior-sergeant James Stephenson, Detectives Camphin and Sanderson, and Constable Herbst.
-They had arrived as a result of information received and strongly suspected that Frederick Lowry was present within Vardy's public-house.
-Stephenson positioned Herbst and Camphin at the rear and front of the house before he and Sanderson rode up, dismounted and went into the bar.
-The publican, Vardy, emerged from an adjoining bedroom and Stephenson asked if he had any strangers in the house, to which Vardy answered "yes" and nodded his head towards the room they were in.
-Stephenson went to the parlour-door leading to the room and, finding it locked, he "knocked and asked for admittance".
-Receiving no reply, the policeman declared that if the door was not opened, he would break it open.
-A shot was then fired from inside which went through the door and wounded Stephenson's horse tethered outside.
-Stephenson went outside and moved his horse; as he returned to the house, the parlour-door suddenly opened and Fred Lowry emerged with a revolver in each hand, calling out "I'm Lowry; come on ye b------s, and I'll fight ye fair".
-Standing about five yards apart the two men both fired together.
-The shot fired by Lowry hit the barrel of Stephenson's revolver; the ball grazed the policeman's knuckles and went up his sleeve, burning the hair on his wrist.
-Lowry began to advance towards the policeman.
-Then, in Stephenson's words, "we both fired in each other's faces; the second shot I fired he dropped his revolvers and staggered".
-Stephenson "seized him by the neck" and struck him with his revolver.
-Lowry had been shot in the throat, in spite of which he continued to struggle; Sanderson assisted in dragging the bushranger into the yard where he was handcuffed and subdued.
+Early on Saturday morning, 29 August 1863, four policemen arrived at the Limerick Races Inn, Thomas Vardy's public-house on Cook's Vale Creek about 20 miles north of Crookwell.
+The contingent—Senior-sergeant James Stephenson, Detectives Camphin and Sanderson, and Constable Herbst—arrived as a result of information received indicating that Frederick Lowry was present within.
+Stephenson positioned Herbst and Camphin at the rear and front of the house before he and Sanderson entered.
+When asked if he had any strangers in the house, the owner indicated the room they were in.
+Stephenson found the door to the room locked and "knocked and asked for admittance".
+Receiving no reply, he declared that if the door was not opened, he would break it open.
+A shot was fired through the door from inside and wounded Stephenson's horse tethered outside.
+Stephenson went outside and moved his horse; as he returned to the house, Fred Lowry emerged from his room with a revolver in each hand, calling out "I'm Lowry; come on ye b⸻s, and I'll fight ye fair".
+Both men fired.
+A shot by Lowry hit the barrel of Stephenson's revolver and caused minor injury.
+According to Stephenson, his second shot, which struck Lowry in the throat, caused Lowry to drop his revolvers, at which point Stephenson "seized him by the neck" and struck him with his revolver.
+Lowry continued to struggle, so Sanderson assisted in dragging the bushranger into the yard where he was handcuffed and subdued.